-Apples and brandy are a surprisingly delicious combination.
-It’s sort of ‘hearth and home’ mix of sweet and tart from the apples, with ‘warming’ notes from the brandy, combined with a crust that both flaky and buttery.
+This Apple Brandy Pie is a sort of 'hearth and home' mix of sweet and tart with warm notes of brandy baked into a flaky and buttery crust.
 The end result is, in my opinion, an Autumn classic.

 For added fall flare, consider pairing this with a Pumpkin Spice Caramel Latte, or a Pumpkin Spice Buttered Rum.
 For a super simple Homemade Pumpkin Spice, so that you can add the beloved flavor of fall to 'everything,' It couldn't be easier!